Online courses are here to stay. 10 years ago, this article might have had to answer questions like, "Are online courses legit?"

 1. Start with a compelling topic

-If you’re looking to create an online learning course but you don’t yet have a topic, here are three not-so-obvious questions that can help you pick a compelling one:
+When building online courses, here are three not-so-obvious questions that can help you pick a compelling one:

 What life experience have you gone through that you could take others through?